ManivannaR/weather-app/README.md

 ### `npm install`

+This will install all the necessary dependencies for our project.
+After installion of the dependencies, you can run:

+### `npm run dev`

 You will get a link in a few moments.
 "Ctrl" + "Click" on the link to open the app or copy and paste the link in your browser to open the app.

 # Incase above steps don't work

-Here is the deployed [site](), incase the above steps don't work.
+Here is the deployed [site](https://weatherapp-nowfloats.onrender.com), incase the above steps don't work.
 You can use this for evaluation.